Convergence of percolation on uniform quadrangulations with boundary to SLE$_{6}$ on $\sqrt{8/3}$-Liouville quantum gravity: Peeling of the UIHPQ with simple boundary

 To assign boundary conditions to $Q$, we attach a quadrilateral $q_e$ lying in the external face of $Q$ to each edge $e\in \mcl E(\bdy Q)$.
 We call the quadrilaterals $q_e$ \emph{external quadrilaterals} and their edges and vertices \emph{external edges and vertices}, respectively.
-We also define the extended quadrangulation \eqb Q^{\op{ext}} := Q \cup \bigcup_{e \in \mcl E(\bdy Q)} q_e . \eqe We color each edge $e$ in the left arc of $\bdy Q$ from $\BB e$ to $\BB e_*$ (including $\BB e$ and also $\BB e_*$ if $\el < \infty$) white and we color each edge $e$ in the right arc of $\bdy Q$ from $\BB e$ to $\BB e_*$ black.
+We also define the extended quadrangulation \eqb Q^{\op{ext}} := Q \cup \bigcup_{e \in \mcl E(\bdy Q)} q_e . \eqe For each edge $e$ in the left arc of $\bdy Q$ from $\BB e$ to $\BB e_*$ (including $\BB e$ and also $\BB e_*$ if $\el < \infty$) we color the external quadrilateral $q_e$ white and for each edge $e$ in the right arc of $\bdy Q$ from $\BB e$ to $\BB e_*$ we color $q_e$ black.
 We then identify any two external edges which have a common endpoint in $\bdy Q$ and which are incident to external faces of the same color.
 We declare that an edge $e\in\mcl E(\bdy Q)$ is \emph{white} (resp.\ \emph{black}) if it is incident to a white (resp.\ black) external quadrilateral.
 In other words, we impose $\el_L$-white/$\el_R$-black or $\el_L$-open/$\el_R$-closed boundary conditions.
+See Figure~\ref{fig-perc-peeling} for an illustration in the case when $\el_L = \el_R = \infty$.

 We define a peeling process on $Q $ started from $\BB e$ and targeted at $\BB e_*$, which we call the \emph{percolation peeling process of $(Q,\BB e ,\theta)$ with $\el_L$-white/$\el_R$-black boundary conditions} as follows.
 Let $\ol Q_0 = Q$ and let $\dot Q_0 = \emptyset$.
 Inductively, suppose $j\in \BB N$ and we have defined ``unexplored" and ``explored" quadrangulations with boundary $\ol Q_i$ and $\dot Q_i$ for $i\in [0,j-1]_{\BB Z}$ in such a way that the following holds. \begin{enumerate} \item $\ol Q_i \cup \dot Q_i = Q$ and $\ol Q_i$ and $\dot Q_i$ intersect only along their boundaries. \item Either $\ol Q_i = \emptyset$ and $\dot Q_i = Q$; or $\bdy \ol Q_i$ is a simple path containing $\BB e_*$ which has white-black boundary conditions, i.e.\ there is an edge $\dot e_{i+1} \in \bdy \ol Q_i$ such that $\dot e_{i+1}$ is incident to a white quadrilateral lying in the external face of $ \ol Q_i$ and each edge of $\bdy \ol Q_i$ lying in the left (resp.\ right) arc of $\bdy \ol Q_i$ from $\dot e_{i+1}$ to $\BB e_*$ is incident to a white (resp.\ black) quadrilateral lying in the external face of $\ol Q_i$. \end{enumerate} If $\ol Q_{j-1} = \emptyset$, we set $\ol Q_j = \emptyset$ and $\dot Q_j = Q$.
 Otherwise, we peel the quadrilateral of $\ol Q_{j-1}$ incident to $\dot e_j$ and add the subgraph which it disconnects from $\BB e_*$ in $\ol Q_{j-1}$ to $\dot Q_{j-1}$, i.e., in the notation of Section~\ref{sec-general-peeling} we set \eqbn \dot Q_j := \dot Q_{j-1} \cup \frk f(\ol Q_{j-1} , \dot e_j) \cup \frk F_{\BB e_*}(\ol Q_{j-1} , \dot e_j) \quad \op{and} \quad \ol Q_j = \op{Peel}_{\BB e_*}( \ol Q_{j-1} , \dot e_j) . \eqen It is clear that $\ol Q_j$ and $\dot Q_j$ satisfy the above two conditions with $j$ in place of $i$, which completes the induction.
 We note that $\ol Q_j = \emptyset$ and $\dot Q_j = Q$ if and only if $\dot e_j = \BB e_*$.